The Museum will be open on Thursday, Friday and Saturday, between 10am and 1pm.

-The Museum is pleased to welcome visitors each Tuesday, Wednesday, Friday and Saturday until the end of September, between 10am and 1pm.
+The Museum is open until the end of September and we welcome visitors each Tuesday, Wednesday, Friday and Saturday, between 10am and 1pm.

 We are in the heart of rural Suffolk, recording and preserving the history of Saxmundham, Kelsale-cum-Carlton and Benhall.